 We will not be following a strict “school year” schedule since we are expecting our third child in October and I will be going to a blogging conference in September.
 We are planning to start our homeschool in June and revise our schedule as needed to fit our family’s needs.
 So hopefully, this all goes well! 🙂

-Week 1: Letter “Aa”, color red, apple projects (apple painting w/color red and counting with apple slices).
+Week 1: Letter “Aa”, the color red, apple projects (apple painting w/color red and counting with apple slices).
 Alligator dot activity and “I Spy” outside for things red.
 Review the Bible story of creation (use creation wheel to help visual story).

 Week 2: Letter “Ee”, letter crafts: q-tip painting, reading activities, and number three.